AMP's CBD exit: Will more Kiwis work from home or return to the office?

 "I am still strongly of the view people are social, they are wanting to be in an environment that is exciting to be in, and generally that is not your dining table."

-Pritchard said it had had a massive response from tenants since the move to alert level 1 and it was expecting a "pretty full shop" in its offices from next week.
+Pritchard said Precinct had had a massive response from tenants since the move to alert level 1 and it was expecting a "pretty full shop" in its offices from next week.

-Vernon said it was optimistic about sub-leasing the CBD office space but realistic given the current economic climate.
+Vernon said AMP was optimistic about sub-leasing the CBD office space but realistic given the current economic climate.

 "We are ready to go pretty much straight away."